 If you wish to withdraw an emailed or mailed piece from consideration, please contact the submissions director via email.
 Please put “Withdraw” as the subject of your email and include in the text the author name and title of your manuscript.

-The Yale Journal on Regulation Online is a year-round online publication meant to supplement the semi-annual Yale Journal on Regulation.
-We accept essays of at most 2,500 words from professors, students, and practitioners whose work is relevant to the field of regulation to be published online.
-Because of the interdisciplinary focus of our Journal, we especially encourage submissions from people who work or study in fields other than the law.
+The Yale Journal on Regulation Bulletin is a year-round online publication meant to supplement the semi-annual Yale Journal on Regulation.
+We accept essays from professors, students, and practitioners whose work is relevant to the field of regulation to be published online.
+We strongly prefer submissions ranging from 3,000 to 5,000 words, but will consider submissions of up to 15,000 words.
+Because of the interdisciplinary focus of our Journal, we especially encourage submissions from academics or practitioners who work or study in fields other than the law.

 We currently only accept electronic submissions of essays.
-Professors, practitioners, and students at schools other than Yale may submit their essay electronically by emailing a copy in Word format to Executive Managing Editor Ravi Bhalla.
-Yale students should email their submission to Leigh Terry.
+Professors, practitioners, and students at schools other than Yale should submit their essay electronically via the Scholastica portal.

 The Journal publishes one Note and one Comment in each of its two Issues.
 The Journal accepts submissions from Yale Law students in June for the Winter Issue and September-October for the Summer Issue.
-Announcements are made on student list-serves as the exact dates approach for each Issue.
-The next Note and Comment drop date is Friday, June 2 at (5:00 PM EDT).
+Announcements are made on student listservs as the exact dates approach for each Issue.
+The next Note and Comment drop date is Monday, June 6 at 5:00 PM EDT.
 Student work is anonymously reviewed by a submissions committee and select works are put to a vote of the entire Board.
 The requirements are as follows:

-Yale students should email their submission in MS Word format, along with the preemption check memo as a separate file, to Leigh Terry, Managing Editor.
+Yale students should email their submission in MS Word format, along with the preemption check memo as a separate file, to Managing Editors Riler Holcombe (firstname.lastname@example.org) and Katherine Hung (email@example.com).